 Regardless of where you live, finding a mental health professional can be a challenge.
-Finding a therapist, counselor, or specialist in Hampton Virginia sounds easy enough, and it should as there are a plethora of mental health professional not only in Hampton itself, but also in the surrounding metropolitan area of Hampton Roads.
+Finding a therapist, counselor, or specialist in Hampton Virginia sounds easy enough, and it should as there are a plethora of mental health professionals not only in Hampton itself but also in the surrounding metropolitan area of Hampton Roads.

 Living in a vibrant and richly historic independent city like Hampton is a great experience with plenty to do and see.
-Hampton is ranked as the 194th largest cities on the United States, hosting a upbeat urban culture of of retail shopping, entertainment and tourism.
+Hampton is ranked as the 194th largest city in the United States, hosting an upbeat urban culture of retail shopping, entertainment, and tourism.
 Being a part of the greater Hampton Roads area, Hampton also has its share of stressful and demanding careers.

 Mental Health Statistics for Hampton

-Knowing everything is going to be fine and having a general sense of well being are trademarks of mental health.
-Unfortunately, nearly 17 percent of the population suffers from some form of mental illness.
-Of that number, only 47 percent with any mental illness and 71 percent of those with a serious mental illness receive treatment.
+Knowing everything is going to be fine and having a general sense of well-being are trademarks of mental health.
+Unfortunately, nearly 17% of the population suffers from some form of mental illness.
+Of that number, only 47% with any mental illness, and 71% of those with a serious mental illness receive treatment.

 What Makes Hampton Different with Mental Health?

 A variety of unique factors make Hampton’s residents susceptible to beleaguering mental health issues.
 Factors range from poverty, seasonal traffic, and cost of living stresses.

 - A direct correlation between financial stress and mental health has been established in numerous studies.

 - Hampton Roads and the surrounding cities such as Hampton are known for being higher than the national average cost of living, with the cost of housing being the biggest factor.